nus-cs2113-AY2425S1/ip/docs/README.md

 ### Deleting a task: `delete`

-Deletes the task at the specified list index.
+Deletes the specified task from the task list.

 Format: `delete INDEX`
+- Deletes the task at the specified `INDEX`.
+The index refers to the index number shown in the displayed task list.
+- The index must be a **positive integer** 1, 2, 3, ...

 Example: `delete 3` deletes the third task in the list.
 Output: